 | Downloads: This version: | 3 |

-[!CAUTION] Note that the Rich Text Editor is not supported.
-Alerts will (sort of) render in the Rich Text Editor, but editing the note in the Rich Text Editor will remove any github alert syntax.
+[!CAUTION] The Rich Text Editor is not supported.
+Alerts may appear there, but editing in the Rich Text Editor will remove GitHub alert syntax.

 > [!NOTE]